Plan Ahead.

 Obsessive compulsive disorder.

 As many as 3-5% of new mothers experience OCD.
-The intrusive images and thoughts can be frightening and feel like they come “out of the blue.”
-These are anxious in nature, not delusional, and have very low risk of being acted upon.
+The intrusive images and thoughts can be sudden and frightening.
+What most don’t realize is that these are anxious in nature, not delusional, and have very low risk of being acted upon.

 Symptoms: